Uniform negative immersions and the coherence of one-relator groups: Preliminaries

 This enables us to define the last kind of map that we will need.

 \begin{definition} A morphism of finite pre-complexes $f:Y\to X$ is called \emph{face essential} if the map to the folded representative $f_0:Y\to\bar{Y}$ is a face-equivalence.
-If $X$ and $Y$ are both complexes, this is equivalent to requiring that $\deg(f)=\deg(f_1)$. \end{definition}
+If $X$ and $Y$ are both complexes, this is equivalent to requiring that $\deg(f)=\deg(f_1)$. {If, in addition, the restriction of $f$ to each connected component of $Y$ induces a $\pi_1$-injective map on 1-skeleta, then $f$ is said to be \emph{essential}.} \end{definition}

 Intuitively, a face-essential map is a map such that folding doesn't identify any faces.

 \begin{remark} If $Y\to X$ is a face-essential morphism of finite complexes and $\bar{Y}$ is the folded representative of $Y$ then $\chi(\bar{Y})\geq\chi(Y)$, with equality if and only $G_Y\to G_{\bar{Y}}$ is a homotopy equivalence. \end{remark}